What We Believe

 Human Destiny (Eternity)

 THE COROLLARY OF UNION with Jesus Christ is that all believers become members of His body, the Church.
 There is one true Church universal, comprised of all those who acknowledge Jesus Christ as Savior and Lord.
-The Bible commands believers to gather together to devote themselves to worship, prayer, the teaching of the bible, the observance of baptism and Communion as ordinances established by Jesus Christ, fellowship, service to the body through the development and use of talents and gifts, and outreach to the world.
+The Bible commands believers to gather together to devote themselves to worship, prayer, the teaching of the Word, the observance of baptism and Communion as the sacramentarian ordinances established by Jesus Christ, fellowship, service to the body through the development and use of talents and gifts, and outreach to the world.

 Wherever God’s people meet regularly in obedience to this command, there is the local expression of the church.
-Under the watchcare of “spiritual overseers” and other supportive leadership, its members are to work together in love and unity, intent on the one ultimate purpose of glorifying Jesus Christ.
+Under the watchcare of “spiritual overseers” and other supportive leadership, its members are to work together in love and unity, intent on the one ultimate purpose of glorifying Christ.